Learn French

 The French sentence "On y va" explained

-Get prepared to find out everything you ever wanted to know about the basic French sentence "On y va".
-It includes a complete explanation of what it is and how to use it in a normal conversation with an audio example.
-And because we want to help you on your learning journey, we also added some useful informations like dialogue example, synonyms, slow pronunciation audio and more!
+Get ready to learn everything you need to know about the basic phrase "On y va".
+It includes a detailed guide of what it is and how to use it in a casual conversation with an audio example.
+But that's not all, we also added some useful stuff like slow pronunciation audio, dialogue example, synonym and more!

 French to English translation